Admin-SR40/Hardcore-Survival-Reborn/README.md

 Everything is refactored, better performance and game experience is waiting for you, have a try?

+The **mod version** is out!
+You can download and use it just like other mods!

 ## Author
 - **Admin_SR40** (402757046@qq.com)